 One of the benefits of videoconferencing is the ability for both ends of the conference to see and hear each other.
 This gives the participants the feeling that they are meeting face to face.
 Video conferencing also save time by allowing meeting participants to eliminate travel between another campus or site.

 The scheduled meeting can be as varied as:

 - An Audio Bridge for multiparty telephone conference

 - A Point-to-Point conference linking two meeting rooms

 - A Virtual Meeting Room linking users via desktops and mobile devices

 - A Multi-Point conference linking multiple sites end-points

 The University of Toledo video conferencing system operates on an internationally agreed upon standard, H.323.
-This system can interface with other systems based on these standards.
+This system at the University can connect to any other system based on these standards.

-For more information please see our working policy document or contact the Information Technology Department at 419.530.2400.
+For more information contact your Desktop Support personnel or contact the Information Technology Department at 419.530.2400.